Best Picture Movie Marathon, Part 31

 Judas and the Black Messiah

-The Trial of the Chicago 7: The Trial of the Chicago 7, which came out on Netflix right before the 2021 election, has the benefit of good timing.
+The Trial of the Chicago 7, which came out on Netflix right before the 2021 election, has the benefit of good timing.
 The film recounts the story of the “Chicago Seven”, a group of anti-Vietnam War activists who were accused of conspiring to incite a riot at the 1968 Democratic National Convention in Chicago.

 The group was collectively called the “New Left”, made up of hippies Abbie Hoffman and Jerry Rubin, co-founders of the Youth International Party; David Dellinger and Rennie Davis, members of the National Mobilization Committee to End the War in Vietnam; Tom Hayden, co-founder of the Students for a Democratic Society; and John Froines and Lee Weiner, who were part of the anti-war demonstration.